-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .

 French Minor

 The minor in French consists of a minimum of 18 credits in French, at least six of which must be at the 3000-4000 level.
 Courses taken to satisfy the minor must not be required or be electives within a student's major course of study.
 The French minor may be gained while pursuing studies in Quebec through the New England-Quebec Program.
 Students may also satisfy requirements for the minor by taking FRE-4910 Independent Study in French or FRE-3010 Culture & Civilization through Correspondence & Conversation.